CarlosMelis/NvimConfig/README.md

-# Neovim config and tmux config
+# Neovim and Tmux configuration